U.S. Department of State Seal

 KP Province, including the former FATA – Level 4: Do Not Travel

 Do not travel to KP province, which includes the former FATA.
-Active terrorist and insurgent groups routinely conduct attacks against civilians, non-governmental organizations (NGOs), government offices, and security forces.
-These groups historically have not discriminated between government officials and civilians.
+Active terrorist and insurgent groups routinely conduct attacks against civilians, non-governmental organizations, government offices, and security forces.
+These groups historically have targeted both government officials and civilians.
 Assassination and kidnapping attempts are common, including the targeting of polio eradication teams and Government of Pakistan security service (police and military) personnel.

 Visit our website for Travel to High-Risk Areas.